The Real Poop

 The best place to get work is on commercials.
 Commercials are a DP's bread and butter.
 Not only is there much more work, the pay is pretty good too.
 Maybe not Brad Pitt money, but still pretty good.

 Then there are television programs.
 There's a good amount of work to be found in television, but only the DPs on the very first episode of a show get to make any creative decisions.
 As a result, DPs on television shows get about as much respect as the school lunch lady.
 And we're not even talking about pizza day.

-Literally, sometimes.
-Joining the Union (the International Cinematographers Guild) is one of the most important things an up and comer can do.
-Getting into the Union isn't as easy as just paying the dues, though, and those dues can be pretty expensive.
-There are all sorts of prerequisites you have to have to even qualify for the Union.
-Prerequisites like working Union jobs (jobs that you can’t get unless you’re in the Union.
-Hmmm…
+And sometimes they have to literally pay those dues.
+Joining the union (the International Cinematographers Guild) is one of the most important things an up-and-comer can do.
+Getting into the union isn't as easy as just paying the dues, though, and those dues can be pretty expensive.
+But once you're in, it makes it a lot easier to stay employed.